 If the derogatory item is accurate, your options for removal are fairly limited.
 One option is to ride out the ding until the statute of limitations is up.
 But if you want to take a more aggressive approach, here are a few other tactics to consider.

 - Write a goodwill letter.
-Whether you have a heartfelt story or are a first-time credit offender, a goodwill letter can help you get your story across.
+Whether you are having unexpected financial troubles or are a first-time credit offender, a goodwill letter can help you get your story across.
 A letter such as this will allow you to plead your unique case to the creditor who reported the derogatory information to the bureaus.
 If successful, the creditor may consider removing the negative claim out of good faith.